ckan/ckan/doc/maintaining/configuration.rst

 Default value: ``True``

-Restricts anonymous access to users information.
-If is set to ``False`` accessing users details for anonymous access will rais ``Not Authorzed`` exception
+Restricts anonymous access to user information.
+If is set to ``False`` accessing users details when not logged in will raise a ``Not Authorized`` exception.

+.. note:: This setting should be used when user registration is disabled (``ckan.auth.create_user_via_web = False``), otherwise users
+    can just create an account to see other users details.

+.. end_config-authorization

 Search Settings
 ---------------